 Depending on the situation, the dentist may schedule tooth extraction to support the best outcome from treatment.
 Some patients require bone grafting to build up the jawbone.
 Without sufficient bone structure, there is a risk of implant failure.

-The dental implant procedure is performed using local anesthesia.
+Dental implant surgery is performed using local anesthesia.
 To place the implant, the dentist makes a tiny cut in the gums.
 The implant post is inserted into the bone.
 The gum tissue is then replaced over the implant to protect it through its integration phase.

 After some time, the implant is uncovered and the abutment is connected.
 The abutment secures the crown or other restoration to the implant.
 This minor procedure involves local anesthesia.
 Patients feel only a little pressure.